websuperheroes/stormcrow/README.md

 4. Install [Bower](http://bower.io/)  globally from the command line 'npm install -g bower'

-5. Install latest version of [Ruby](http://rubyinstaller.org/) and then run 'gem install Compass' for [SASS](http://sass-lang.com/)
+5. Install latest version of [Ruby](http://rubyinstaller.org/)

+6. We need bleeding edge version of  [SASS](http://sass-lang.com/) with compass so run 'gem install compass --pre'
+- check out this [link](http://stackoverflow.com/questions/22427567/is-sass-3-3-3-compatible-with-compass) if having issues.

-6. set up your private fork of this repo (see the "working with git" section)
+7. set up your private fork of this repo (see the "working with git" section)

-7. Navigate to the folder using the command line
+8. Navigate to the folder using the command line

-8. Run 'npm install'
+9. Run 'npm install'

-9. Run 'bower install'
+10. Run 'bower install'

 ### How do I work on this bad boy? ###